 ATTENTION: Casey House is under COVID-19 restrictions, please read carefully

 Day health program: open for takeout lunch 12-1 p.m.; clients required to undergo screening to enter building.
-Scheduled individual appointments happening in-person and virtually; most in-person group activities continue to be on hold.
-Some sessions are being conducted virtually.
+Scheduled individual appointments happening in-person and virtually; most in-person group activities continue to be on hold, some being conducted virtually.
 If you are a Casey House client requiring support call (416) 962-7600, phone is answered Mon-Fri, 10 a.m.-4 p.m.

 Inpatient program: operational, visitor restrictions in place, intake unchanged

 Harm reduction supplies: distribution at 119 Isabella remains unchanged